 There are a range of toys available at playtimes for all to enjoy.
 The Year 5/6 Sports' Leaders are responsible for bringing out and tidying these away each day.
-In addition, we have "Team-building Wednesdays" (organised and ran by a TA at lunchtimes) and "Musical Fridays" to keep the children engaged in play or movement.
+In addition, we have a sports coach working with children every lunch time and "Musical Fridays" to keep the children engaged in play or movement.